-Lauren also has experience in settings where XML is used more under the covers, such as chairing the Business Marketing Expert Group for the Liberty Alliance, managing the localisation and accessibility feature teams for SoftQuad's HoTMetaL HTML editor, and most recently, managing a project for Sun Microsystems that involved cloud computing, client-side software, and hardware design.
+Lauren also has experience in settings where XML is used more under the covers, such as chairing the Business Marketing Expert Group for the Liberty Alliance, managing the localisation and accessibility feature teams for SoftQuad's HoTMetaL HTML editor, and managing a project for Sun Microsystems that involved cloud computing, client-side software, and hardware design.

 - Professor John Chelsom

 John Chelsom is a partner at Eleven Informatics LLP, a consultancy firm specialising in the application of open standards and open source software, using Agile development techniques.
 He is also a Visiting Professor at the City University - Centre for Health Informatics.

 Previously he was founder and Managing Director of CSW Group, which was involved in the design and development of major XML systems for Ford Motor Co, Xerox Corp, the BBC and Johnson & Johnson.
 CSW also supplied the underlying software for probably the world's largest XML transaction processing database delivering patient record information for the National Health Service in England.
 John started the XML Summer School in 2000 with colleagues from CSW.

 John chairs the Hands-on Introduction to XML course.

 Bob DuCharme is a solutions architect at TopQuadrant, a company that provides software for modeling, developing and deploying semantic web applications on Windows, the Mac and Linux.